Missouri Charter Public School Commission Application Process

 MCPSC will accept applications at any time.
 The Commission has 90 days to review applications and determine if it will sponsor the proposed school.

-Missouri Statutes require charters be granted by the State Board of Education by January 31 in order to open school the following school year.
-In order to meet this deadline, applications must be received by MCPSC August 1.
-(See SB638, passed and signed 2016)
+Missouri Statutes require charters be granted by the State Board of Education by January 31 (see 160.405 RSMo) in order to open school the following school year.
+In order to meet this deadline, applications must be received by MCPSC before August 1.

 Applications received August 1 or after will be reviewed for opening a year following the next school year, unless otherwise decided by the Commission.